nkh/ftl/README.md

 ## Image mode

 Only show images in the listing and directory preview; with multiple tabs, makes sorting images easy.

+# commands

+For a complete list press 'alt-gr'+c

 # PATCHING ftl (with gratitude to Larry wall, and not just for patch)